microsoft/pxt-microbit/docs/projects/reaction-time/code.md

 # Code
 ## @description code to make the Reaction Time interactive

-This lesson uses the @boardname@ to measure the reaction time of a student by completing a circuit on a cardboard pad.
-The student will measure their reaction time in both distracted and undistracted environments.
+This lesson uses the @boardname@ to measure a student's reaction time in completing a circuit path on a cardboard pad.
+The student's reaction time is measured in both a distracted and an undistracted environment.

 Connect each piece of foil to the appropriate pin on the @boardname@.